LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/README.md

 <img src="Excel_RL.PNG">

 ## Description:
-This Excel project has technical analysis, fundamental analysis, quantitative analysis, time series analysis, and different types of trading strategies.
-Many different types of risk-returns metrics, technical indicators and portfolio strategies.
-In addition, it has data analysis and data science for single stock and multiple stocks.
-Using statistical analysis such as hypothesis testing, t-test, R-Squared, Significant F, p-value, coefficient, F test and Durbin-Watson statistic for investing and trading.
-Using time series forecasting metrics for modeling.
-Creating VBA, macros, and complex formulas for stock analysis.
+This Excel project includes technical analysis, fundamental analysis, quantitative analysis, time series analysis, and various types of trading strategies.
+It also incorporates numerous risk-return metrics, technical indicators, and portfolio strategies.
+Additionally, it involves data analysis and data science for both single stocks and multiple stocks.
+Statistical analysis techniques, such as hypothesis testing, t-tests, R-Squared, Significant F, p-values, coefficients, F-tests, and Durbin-Watson statistics, are utilized for investing and trading purposes.
+Time series forecasting metrics are employed for modeling, while VBA, macros, and complex formulas are created for stock analysis.

 ### Download Software
 https://www.microsoft.com/en-us/microsoft-365/excel